GIRLS ON THE WALL (2010, 61 min)

 When the girls hit the stage in front of their families, prison staff and utter strangers, hitting the notes isn’t important: it’s their chance to seize their stories and tell them to the world.
 Given unprecedented access to this juvenile correctional facility by the State of Illinois, the powerful characters of GIRLS ON THE WALL will surprise you with their candor, intimacy, and unexpected sense of humor.
 Together, they illustrate the power of storytelling to make sense of even the darkest pasts.

 GIRLS ON THE WALL is directed and produced by Heather Ross & Sincerely Films in association with Independent Television Service and PB&J Television.
+For information on screenings, please contact sincerelyfilms [at] gmail.com.
 For international sales, please contact PBS International.